-The High Court has ruled in favour of an elderly cohabitee whose late partner failed to make provision for her within his Will in an attempt to prevent her children benefiting from his estate.
+The High Court has ruled in favour of an elderly cohabitee whose late partner failed to make provision for her in his will in an attempt to prevent her children benefiting from his estate.

 The Claimant, Joan Thompson, had moved in with Wynford Hodge in the 1970’s.
 They had lived together in Wynford’s property for forty-two years prior to his death and Joan had been financially dependant upon him throughout that time.
 Joan had provided care for Wynford’s mother at the end of her life and, later on, had provided some care for Wynford himself.
 He also provided her with care as her health deteriorated.
 She had eventually gone to live in a nursing home but returned to a caravan near their home which Wynford had purchased specifically so that she could come back home.

-Wynford had made a series of Wills during the course of their relationship, all but the last of which provided for Joan.
-The last Will, dated 19 December 2016, was accompanied by a letter of wishes which explained why Wynford had failed to provide for Joan.
+Wynford had made a series of wills during the course of their relationship, all but the last of which provided for Joan.
+The last will was accompanied by a letter of wishes which explained why Wynford had failed to provide for Joan.
 The letter stated that Wynford did believe Joan needed provision and that she would be unable to live in his property after his death as he was her main carer.
 It also stated that he did not want Joan’s children to benefit from his estate as he did not trust three out of four of them and felt that they had taken advantage of him in the past.

-The Court decided that Joan was entitled to provision from the estate and that such provision would include the cottage Wynford had purchased shortly before his death.
+The Court decided that Joan was entitled to the cottage Wynford had purchased shortly before his death.
 Joan was also awarded a lump sum of £160,000 to provide for her living costs and care.

-The Court’s decision meant that Joan received the financial provision she needed whilst preserving a large inheritance for the beneficiaries of Wynford’s Will.
+The Court’s decision meant that Joan received the financial provision she needed while also preserving a large inheritance for the beneficiaries of Wynford’s Will.